Setting up your office correctly - What needs to be considered?

 Combination offices

-The combination office combines different approaches and leads to an individually adapted and optimised design.
+The combination office combines different approaches and leads to an individually adapted and optimized design.
 Individual offices exist alongside multifunctional areas.
-The multifunctional areas can be designed in different ways and offer café and lounge areas in addition to meeting facilities.
+The multifunctional areas can be designed in various ways and offer meeting opportunities as well as café and lounge areas.

 |